Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Minnesota Vikings (1-2) are just 2-point underdogs against the Cleveland Browns (2-1) on Sunday, October 3, 2021.
-The game has a point total set at 52.
+The Cleveland Browns (2-1) are favored by just 2 points against the Minnesota Vikings (1-2) on Sunday, October 3, 2021.
+The total has been set at 51.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.